getify/TNG-Hooks/README.md

 In other words, the line `var [count,updateCount] = useState(0);` acts as if it had been called inside of one of the click handlers, even though it's actually in a separate function.
 That makes `useHitCounter(..)` a custom hook, that can be called from any number of TNG-wrapped functions.

+### Hook Call Rules

+Similar to [the rules of React's hooks](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level), there are some rules/guides that you need to keep in mind when using **TNG-Hooks**.

+1. It is ***absolutely required*** that hooks always be called in the same order.
+That is, that you must never have an invocation of a function that skips over an earlier  hook call but then tries to invoke one of the subsequent hook calls. ***THIS WILL BREAK!***

+    However, it is still technically possible to have hook calls in conditional situations (or even loops!), as long as you are very careful to never skip calls in an unsafe ordering manner.

+    If you have three hook calls (A, B, and C) in a function, these are the valid call ordering scenarios:

+    - A, B, C
+    - A, B
+    - A

+    These are invalid scenarios and ***will break***:

+    - B, C
+    - A, C
+    - B
+    - C

+2. To avoid the intricasies of those ordering scenarios, it is ***strongly recommended*** that you only call TNG hooks ([`useState(..)`](#usestate-hook), [`useReducer(..)`](#usereducer-hook), etc) from the top-level of the function, not inside of any loops or conditionals.

+    This is considered a best practice in terms of readability of your functions.
+But it also happens to be the easiest way to ensure that the hooks are always called in the same order, ***which is critical***.

+3. Custom hooks do not have to be named like `useXYZ(..)` with a `use` prefix.
+However, it's a *good idea* to keep your hooks named that way, to keep in line with conventions from React hooks.

 ## npm Package

 ```